 How much money should you save?

-We live in seemingly secure times: The average wage is high and the population is (mostly) doing well.
-But such times can quickly be over.
-As recently as the last National Council election, many politicians warned of an impending recession in Germany that could also threaten the domestic economy.
-More and more Austrians therefore want to save and put some of their money aside.
+We live in seemingly safe times: Average wages are high and the population is (largely) doing well.
+But such times can quickly come to an end.
+It was only during the last national elections that many politicians warned of an impending recession in Germany, which could also threaten the domestic economy.
+As a result, more and more Austrians want to save money and save some of their [...]

 Many ask themselves the question: how much money should be saved?

-Regardless of whether you are saving for a future investment or for retirement, the monthly savings rate determines how much money is accumulated.
+Regardless of whether you are saving for a future investment or for retirement, the monthly savings rate determines how much money you accumulate.

 Therefore, in the following article, we analyze how much money you should save to achieve a satisfactory result - now and in the future.